-Go to F2D Rules or more rules at F2D.dk
+Go to the Rule book or read more on rules at F2D.dk

 Purpose of this Guide

-This Guide is intended as an aid for Judges/Circle Marshals, Officials and Organisers as well as Competitors of how to interpret, understand and use the Sporting Code Rules concerning F2D Combat.
+This Guide is intended as an aid for Judges/Circle Marshals, Officials and Organisers as well as Competitors on how to interpret, understand and use the Sporting Code rules concerning F2D Combat.

 Most of the content in this guide could also be used for class F2E.